cuddlywhiskers/HarvardCS50/PSet4/README.md

 - sepia: applies sepia by by adjusting each pixel with a specific formula
 - reflect: projects a mirror image of the picture by 'swaping' each pixel.
 - blur: blurs an image by taking the average RGB values of 8 other neighbouring pixels around each pixel.

+- [x] **filter** (more): create four different filter - grayscale, reflect, blur, edges
+- grayscale: creates black-scale image by adjusting each pixel to the avg RBG of that pixel.
+- reflect: projects a mirror image of the picture by 'swaping' each pixel.
+- blur: blurs an image by taking the average RGB values of 8 other neighbouring pixels around each pixel.
+- edges: detects edges of an image and creates boundary between one object with another.